Festa-Design-Studio/fds/README.md

 npm run dev
 ```

+## Troubleshooting Common Issues

+### Metric Edit Form Not Storing Data

+If the metric edit form is not storing data:

+1. **Check Form Method and Action**:
+   - Ensure the form has the correct method (`POST`) and includes `@method('PUT')` directive
+   - Verify the form action points to the correct route: `{{ route('admin.work.metrics.update', $metric) }}`

+2. **Verify CSRF Protection**:
+   - Make sure the form includes the CSRF token: `@csrf`

+3. **Check Validation**:
+   - Ensure all required fields are properly validated in the controller
+   - Add error handling to display validation errors to the user

+4. **Add Logging**:
+   - Add logging in the controller to track form submission and update process
+   - Check the Laravel logs for any errors

+### Metric Counter Animation Issues

+If the metric counters are not animating correctly:

+1. **Ensure Unique Identifiers**:
+   - Each metric should have a unique identifier to prevent animation conflicts
+   - Use the metric ID or generate a unique ID: `uniqueId: '{{ $metric['id'] ?? uniqid() }}'`

+2. **Scope Animation State**:
+   - Use element-specific timestamps: `$el.startTimestamp` instead of global variables
+   - Reset timestamps for each animation instance

+3. **Improve Logging**:
+   - Add console logging to track animation initialization and execution
+   - Include unique identifiers in log messages for easier debugging

 ## Built With

 - **Laravel 10+** - PHP framework
 - **Breeze** - Authentication scaffolding
 - **Blade** - Templating engine
 - **Tailwind CSS** - Utility-first CSS framework
+- **Alpine.js** - Lightweight JavaScript framework
 - **MySQL** - Database
 - **Vite** - Asset bundling